 In August 2018, the FASB issued ASU 2018-13 "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement," (ASU 2018-13).
 ASU 2018-13 modifies the disclosure requirements of fair value measurements in Accounting Standards Codification (ASC) Topic 820.
 It is effective for all reporting periods beginning after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of this standard.
+The adoption of this standard is not expected to have a material impact on these financial statements.